COVID-19 IgG ANTIBODY TEST

 Antibody testing is commonly referred to as “serology” testing (a test done in blood serum collected by a blood draw from a vein).
 To circumvent the need for a venipuncture blood draw in a clinic or blood draw station, ZRT Laboratory has developed a simple and convenient method that allows blood drops to be collected from the fingertip, deposited onto a filter card, dried, and shipped directly to ZRT Laboratory for testing of COVID-19 antibodies.
-ZRT has shown excellent concordance of COVID 19 IgG antibodies from serum collected by venipuncture and by fingerstick capillary dried blood spots (DBS).
+ZRT has shown excellent concordance of COVID 19 IgG antibodies from serum collected by venipuncture and by fingerstick capillary dried blood spots (DBS) (see our peer-reviewed paper in the journal Future Science - Bioanalysis).
 The advantage of DBS is that the sample can be collected with health care professional assistance and shipped directly to ZRT Laboratory.

 ZRT Laboratory’s COVID-19 IgG S1 Spike Antibody Test assesses IgG antibodies against the S1 subunit of the SARS-CoV-2 spike protein which includes the receptor binding domain (RBD).
 The S1 subunit of the spike protein allows the virus to attach to the host cell receptor.

 - People who have recently had an infection with SARS-CoV-2 (COVID-19) that was confirmed by PCR (molecular) nasal/mouth swab testing and have had no symptoms for at least 7 days